Quick Links::

 One of the publishing projects of the Tarvin Family Association is a series of histories of the Tarvin Family depicting the descendants of George Tarvin, a grandson of Richard Tarvin, the immigrant.
 This ancestor is referred to as "Reverend George" because he was a Dunkard preacher in Virginia and Kentucky.

 Our website now has a searchable and browseable index of all the names published in the Tarvin Books.
-The Tarvin Book Index contains over 17,000 names in a single database.
+The Tarvin Book Index contains nearly 23,000 names in a single database.
 Check to see on which page and in which book your ancestor's name (or your name) falls.
 Then order the book that contains the story of your Tarvin ancestor.

 To encourage family members to purchase books for themselves or for donation to local historical socities or family history libraries, the Association board has reduced the price of all current books.
-In addition, a CD containing an electronic copy of the now out-of-print Line 10 Book is now available.
+In addition, CDs containing an electronic copy of the now out-of-print Line 1 and Line 10 Books are now available.
+The new Line 12 Book is now available.

-To order your copy of these books, click on one of these forms:
+To order your copy of these books or CDs, click on one of these forms:

 Tarvin Cemetery Project

 Many deceased Tarvin family members are buried in private cemeteries which would be in a serious state of disrepair without Association support.
 The Tarvin Family Association undertakes to restore grave markers and clean up gravesites wherever family members are buried.
-The Association currently supports the maintenance of these cemeteries:
+The Association currently supports the maintenance of the Tarvin-Moore Cemetery in Campbell Co., Kentucky.

 Tarvin Quilting Projects